About Walmer Street Bridge

 Visit the PTV website for more information about public transport.
 You can also view some different route options below:

-Residents over the age of 65 who need help getting around Boroondara while the bridge is closed may be eligible to use Council’s transport services.
+Residents over the age of 65 who need help getting around Boroondara while the bridge is closed may be eligible to use our transport services.
 For information about these services:

 - visit our Help getting around page on the City of Boroondara website